Three story lines to watch and the preseason top 5 in AAA.

 After a 2-7 start, the Devils finished 2018 on a 10-3 run including wins over Shady Side, North Allegheny, and Upper St. Clair.
 All WPIAL Goalie Tucker Welch (2020) may be asked to hold down the fort a bit as the defense gets settled in front of him after graduated losses.
 The offense should be more potent after another year of seasoning.
 Keep an eye on juniors Carter Davidson, Blake Nelson, and John Sramac, an all section winner in 2018.

 The Foxes have one of the deepest senior classes in the WPIAL led by Hofstra commit Graham Childs, all section attackman Reed Seybolt, all section attackman Zack Yonas, all section middie Brad Root, and all section defender Keyon Weis.
 Two of their 2018 losses came against Peters Township.

 2018 Record: 10-6

 Twins Colm and Ronan O'Connor return for their senior year.
 Both were all section.
-The 2020 class is very talented (George Grune, Jack Naughton, Thomas Muse, Trent Lane, all section goalie Michael DiMarsico).
-Shady Side managed 5.6 goals a game in their 6 losses but should score more in 2019 thanks to returning offensive talent.
+The 2020 class is very talented (George Grune, Thomas Muse, Trent Lane, Jack Naughton, Eric Evensen, all section goalie Michael DiMarsico).
+Shady Side managed 5.6 goals a game in their 6 losses, but should score more in 2019 thanks to returning young core.